cndreisbach/development-practices/pair-programming.md

 Pair programming does not require a lot of equipment.
 The ideal setup is one large monitor or two smaller mirrored monitors and two sets of mice and keyboards.
 You can get away with less than that.
 The monitor is the most important part.
 You can easily pass a keyboard and mouse back and forth, but you always want both participants to be able to see the screen without craning their heads.

 You need to find a common denominator for your shell and editor when pair programming.
 While it is enjoyable to try out less common options for yourself -- I personally use fish shell and Emacs -- no one enjoys working in a unfamiliar environment.
-Use a simple editor with common key mappings like [Atom](https://atom.io/) or [Sublime Text](https://www.sublimetext.com/), both of which work on all major operating systems.
+Use a simple editor with common key mappings like [Visual Studio Code](https://code.visualstudio.com/).

+### VSCode Live Share

+[VSCode Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) has changed the way I pair program.
+If you do not have a shared monitor, you can use Live Share to collaboratively edit the same project on two computers.
+You can share your terminal and web server as well.
+This makes pair programming, whether sitting next to each other or remote, very easy.
+It also allows each person to have their own editor setup.

 ## How to get started